rackspace/php-opencloud/docs/userguide/index.md

 your `php.ini` and change the `include_path` to point to the `lib/` directory, wherever it is.)

+For example, if your include path looks like this:

+	include_path = "/usr/lib/php:/usr/local/lib/php"

+and you have installed the library files in `/home/php-opencloud/lib`, you would change the `include_path` like this:

+	include_path = "/usr/lib/php:/usr/local/lib/php:/home/php-opencloud/lib"

 You can also use the full path to the library as shown below.

 ## Using php-opencloud